 The Reading Room is currently closed.

-A number of bookstacks were built surrounding the new Reading Room.
+Many bookstacks were built surrounding the new Reading Room.
 They were made of iron to take the weight of the books and protect them against fire.
-In all they contained three miles (4.8 kilometres) of bookcases and twenty-five miles (forty kilometres) of shelves.

 The Reading Room opened on 2 May 1857.
 Between 8–16 May, the library was opened up for a special one-off public viewing.
-Over 62,000 visitors came to marvel at the new building.
+More than 62,000 visitors came to marvel at the new building.

 Restoration and exhibition space